AdKats/AdKats/README.md

     </li>
 </ol>
 <p>
-    If you have any problems installing AdKats please let me know on the MyRCON forums, or on Github as an issue and I'll respond promptly.
+    If you have any problems installing AdKats please let me know on the MyRCON forums or on Github as an issue and I'll respond promptly.
 </p>
 <HR>